 Parota is a fast-growing tree that can reach enormous heights (20–30m) and widths (1.5–2.5m) in an incredibly short time.
 This makes it an ideal tree for reforestation and sourcing long wood slabs in an environmentally responsible way.
 Read what makes the Guanacaste tree the ideal role model for sustainable wood design.

-Parota is also notably lighter and less dense than most exotic hardwoods, making it possible to get much larger slabs of natural wood at lower weights than other imported hardwoods.
+Parota is also notably lighter and less dense than most exotic hardwoods, meaning large slabs of natural wood are lower weights than other imported hardwoods.